About The Show - Tickets, Seating, Special Accommodations, and the Presentation

 Why did you choose to produce a show with dolphins?

-Here at the world’s largest aquarium we have a long history of listening to our guests.
+Here at the world’s most magical aquarium we have a long history of listening to our guests.
 Since we opened in 2005, Atlantic bottlenose dolphins have been the number one request by visitors of Georgia Aquarium.
 We strongly feel that experiences are more impactful when guests are engaged by the animals they meet at the Aquarium.
 The AT&T Dolphin Tales show and gallery is about inspiration, and we truly believe that inspiration is unique to each individual; when one is inspired, there is no limit to the things one can do.
 Showcasing dolphins in an entertaining yet educational show format gives us the opportunity to inform millions of visitors annually about these amazing animals and the Aquarium’s leadership in the study and stewardship of this species.

 How many dolphins are living at the Aquarium?